 More Details on Checkpointing

-Ignite native persistence allows using Apache Ignite as a distributed SQL database.
+Ignite Native Persistence allows using Apache Ignite as a distributed SQL database, and is a fully ANSI-99 SQL compliant.

 There is no need to have all the data in memory if you need to run SQL queries across the cluster.
 Apache Ignite is able to execute them over the data that is both in memory and on disk.
-Moreover, it's optional to preload data from the persistence into the memory after a cluster restart.
+Moreover, it's optional to preload data from the Ignite Native Persistence to the memory after a cluster's restart.
 You can run SQL queries as soon as the cluster is up and running.

-This documentation provides a high-level overview of the Ignite persistence.
+This documentation provides a high-level overview of the Ignite Native Persistence.
 If you're curious to get more technical details refer to these documents:

 The performance suggestions are listed in Durable Memory Tuning documentation section.